Although having visited Bowen Island a few times, I actually never sat down for a proper meal on the island.

 The pub is located in a large handsome house built with wood and many other West Coast characters.
 We were hoping to be seated on the patio but there was a long wait for those popular seats.
 Seated in the main dining room, which seemed quite bright and spacious, I could see the nature through those big windows with details of a heritage house.

 We shared the Southern BBQ Shrimp ($15.95).
-The shrimps were perfectly cooked – very juicy and succulent.
+The shrimps were valium without a prescription perfectly cooked – very juicy and succulent.
 And the American South inspired spices were pronounced in the buttery sauce, a very comforting complement to the sweet shrimps.

 We saw the sign of “Fish and Chips” at the entrance, so we assumed it was their best specialty.